Quick Guide to Grievances

 What’s a Grievance?

 Grievances are formal complaints about contract violations.
 Some grievances are more common than you might think.
-If you find yourself concerned about any of these scenarios, contact the VP for Collective Bargaining & Grievances at firstname.lastname@example.org or contact your department Steward(s).
+If you find yourself concerned about any of these scenarios, please fill out this Confidential Grievance Report and CGE will communicate with you.
+You can also skip the report and contact the VP for Grievances at firstname.lastname@example.org or contact your department Steward(s).
 Help protect and enforce your rights!

 - Workload.
 Your appointment is for a certain number of hours per week and meant to cover a 13 week employment period.
 Sometimes graduate employees are asked to work all of their hours in 11 or fewer weeks, or are simply given a workload that requires them to put in more hours than the number for which they are paid.
 It’s a good practice to keep track of your work hours.
 Use our workload tracker as a guide.